z3co/StealthProtect/README.md

 # Stealth Protect

-PasswordFolder is a security tool designed to run at startup on Windows systems.
+Stealth Protect is a security tool designed to run at startup on Windows systems.
 It waits 10 seconds and then checks if a file named `IAMHERE` exists on your desktop.
 If the file is not found, the program will initiate a system shutdown.
 This acts as a security measure to ensure that only authorized users who know to create the file can keep the system running.

 ## Features